Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 Other Terrific Hotel Options in Riomaggiore

-If you’re looking for something a little more luxurious, here are three great options that all feature amazing views but won’t break the bank:
+If you’re looking for something a little more luxurious, here are a few more great options that all feature amazing views but won’t break the bank:

 Exploring Riomaggiore

-It’s mid-afternoon by the time we get to the hotel so we devote our first afternoon to exploring Riomaggiore.
+After arriving at the hotel, we devoted our first afternoon to exploring Riomaggiore.

-And it turns out to be quite a workout!
+And it turned out to be quite a workout!

 The first thing you learn about Cinque Terre hotels with a good view is that they are typically HIGH up in the village.